ahmed-samir91/Edf3ly/README.md

 3.Run the Tests

-NOTE: You will find the test cases and the bugs report in file "Edf3ly Task.docs"
+NOTE: You will find the test cases and the bugs report in file "Edf3ly Task.docx"